holly-hacker/dnSpy.Extension.HoLLy/README.md

 ### License
 Due to dnSpy being licensed under the GPLv3 license, this plugin is too.

+### Developing
+To test the extension, you can launch dnSpy with the `--extension-directory {direcory}` argument, where `{directory}` is the build directory (ie. `.../bin/Release/net472`).
+JetBrains Rider supports launch profiles, allowing you to specify dnSpy as the executable to start.
+This means you can launch and debug the extension from within the IDE.

 ### Used libraries
 - [dnSpy](https://github.com/0xd4d/dnSpy) and its [dependencies](https://github.com/dnSpy/dnSpy#list-of-other-open-source-libraries-used-by-dnspy), licensed under the [GPLv3 license](https://github.com/0xd4d/dnSpy/blob/master/dnSpy/dnSpy/LicenseInfo/LICENSE.txt) and [others](https://github.com/dnSpy/dnSpy/tree/master/dnSpy/dnSpy/LicenseInfo)
 - [iced](https://github.com/0xd4d/iced), licensed under the [MIT license](https://github.com/0xd4d/iced/blob/master/LICENSE.txt)